 In a life salted by tragedy and the great depression, she like many woman of her time, learned to stretch every resource.
 She made clothing out of flour sacks and lined her children’s shoes with newspaper in winter.
 Never was food wasted, never did a single bite go unappreciated.
 Once a week she baked bread in a wood fired oven and on sundays it was pie, even into the 1980’s she considered her ‘new fangled electric stove’ inferior in every way.

-I wish I had that big cast iron stove now; with it’s overhead warming oven, flat top and water heater, gleaming with chrome trim.
-I see it in my mind’s eye when I think of her teaching me how to properly fill the firebox on cold, damp mornings, her slippered feet and wool socks, wrapped in a worn chenille robe, her auburn hair in curlers.
+I wish I had that big wood stove now; with it’s overhead warming oven, flat top and water heater, gleaming with chrome trim.
+I see it in my mind’s eye when I think of her teaching me how to properly fill the firebox on cold, damp mornings, her slippered feet and wool socks, wrapped in a worn chenille robe with her auburn hair in curlers.

 In her kitchen I learned to make soap and churn butter.
 On her small farm I milked goats, turned eggs under heat lamps until tiny peeping chicks and ducklings would emerge, and ran from staggering ganders bent on my destruction.
 Her simple approach to food is what I turn to time after time in my kitchen.
 Simple.
 Honest.
 Hearty.